nhsconnect/prm-practice-migration-staging/guide/04-initial-data-production.md

 Alongside checking the identified patient records, the practice will be asked to check and compare reports such as QOF reports and indicator points, cytology and immunisation target reports, capitation figures and remapping local codes.

-Data checking is a manual process; ideally, the practice staff will complete the activity with the use of two monitors side-by-side, one displaying the current solution and the other displaying the test version of the new solution.
+Data checking is a manual process; ideally, the practice staff will complete the activity with the use of two monitors side-by-side, one displaying the current system and the other displaying the test version of the new system.
 Staff will cross-reference the two to check their consistency.
 If use of 2 monitors is not possible, then print out the full patient records and reports as required from the current system.

 ### Reporting issues with data {#reporting-issues-with-data}